-I welded mine together once I had them placed so they would act like one group of stickers.
-You could also select all of them and group them together.
+I welded mine together once I had them placed.
+You could also select all of the flags and group them together.

 To create the outlined box shape, you will need to combine two square boxes together, one with color and one that is white.
 Insert a square shape.
 Unlock the size and change the dimensions to 1.5″ wide x 0.375″ tall.
 Lock the size.